- About KCT

-Todd Trivette, President, is a Knoxville native who has been an active supporter of KCT since 2013 when his oldest son, Grant, made his stage debut.
-He is a graduate of the University of Tennessee and has been in the Technology industry for 19 years.
+Todd, a Knoxville native, has been an active supporter of KCT since 2013 when his oldest son, Grant, made his stage debut.
+He is a graduate of the University of Tennessee and has been in the technology industry for 19 years.
 He currently serves as the Sr. Director of Software Engineering and Product Development for Jewelry Television where he has worked since 2003.
 Todd is an outdoors enthusiast, but mostly enjoys spending time with his wife, Karen and their two boys, Grant and Baron.

-Amy DeLong, Treasurer, began serving on the KCT board in 2018 and first became involve in 2016 after her oldest son attended a summer camp at the KCT Academy.
-Amy is a Certified Public Accountant at PYA in Knoxville.
+Amy joined the Board in 2018 and first became involved in 2016 after her oldest son attended a summer camp at the KCT Academy.
+Amy, a CPA, serves as a Tax Manager at Covenant Health in Knoxville.
 She holds a BS and MAcc from the University of Tennessee and is a member of the Tennessee Society of CPAs and Florida Institute of CPAs.
 She also serves as Treasurer for Bethany Christian Services of East Tennessee and plays the oboe in the orchestra at Sevier Heights Baptist Church.
 Amy and her husband, Jeff, have three children, Caleb, Will, and McKenna.
-Caleb enjoys participating in musicals and plays at KCT, McKenna is a participant in the KCT Academy, and the entire family loves to attend each KCT production!
+Caleb and McKenna enjoy participating at KCT in both productions and the Academy.
+Their entire family loves to attend each KCT production!

-Tiffani Waller, Secretary, is a Knoxville native who joined the KCT Board in 2018 after volunteering since 2011 while her daughter Averi was taking Academy classes and acting in numerous productions at KCT.
+Tiffani, born and raised in Knoxville, joined the Board in 2018 after volunteering since 2011 while her daughter Averi was taking Academy classes and acting in numerous productions at KCT.
 Tiffani is the Director of Business Development and Marketing for Cellular Sales.
 She is a graduate of East Tennessee State University with a degree in Merchandising.
 Tiffani has a wealth of knowledge and experience in marketing, retail and E-commerce through her current work as well as her previous work at Jewelry Television, and Gap, Inc. Tiffani is an avid theatre supporter and enjoys spending time with her family, Will West and Averi.
 When she is not driving her daughter to and from KCT, they can be found taking in the latest Broadway production.